-Lately, in my practice as a voice coach, I am seeing more and more young women and men who already have painful nodules on their vocal cords.
+In my practice as a voice coach, I am seeing more and more people who already have painful nodules on their vocal cords.
 These are people in sales, in public speaking and leadership roles: People who use their voice to make their living.
 Their vocal cords are damaged already, so early in their careers.
 It’s a serious issue yet can be fixed and/or avoided altogether – by warming up the anatomy of your voice.
-Here are my tips for the best vocal warm up for speakers.
+Here are my tips for the best vocal warm-up for speakers.

 We may be living in a world of new technology, but the human voice remains well-used.
 It needs to be used well and maintained well.
 Whether it be to promote our businesses, sell our ideas or products, or simply to have a good conversation, we use our voices – a lot.
 Training and protecting our unique voices, we become masters of our instrument.
 An added bonus to vocal mastery is that we learn the way in which we sound actually determines how well we are heard.